Changing Lives One Adventure at a Time.

 The White Hat Project

 The White Hat Project (WHP) will build Tanzania’s first safe-haven for young girls and women who are victims of sexual violence.
-This initiative is the next step in K2 Adventures Foundation’s successful Tanzanian philanthropic and community service program begun in 2009.
+This initiative is the next step in K2 Adventures Foundation’s successful Tanzanian philanthropic and community service program which began in 2009.
 Our decade of service will now be expanded to actively address the growing needs of an overlooked subset of Tanzania’s female population.
 We believe the WHP can be the beginnings of a cultural shift for victims of sexual violence in Tanzania.

 Summit Happy Home